 When freezing temperatures are on the horizon, it’s time to protect your home’s plumbing.
 Because it’s all connected at some point, here’s how you can safeguard both exterior and interior plumbing:

-Check all your outdoor faucets.
-Look for damage that needs repairing.
-Drain your garden hoses and store them for the winter.
+Check all your outdoor faucets and look for damage that needs repairing.
 If you find openings around the hose bib, you can fill the area with insulation.
 Many home improvement stores sell expanding foam that will fill all nooks and crannies.
 They may not have much R-value, but it will prevent cold temps, winds, etc. from getting in behind the walls.

-If your outdoor faucets have shut-off valves, close them.
-Then, open the tap to drain the lines.
+If your outdoor faucets have shut-off valves, shut off the water and open the tap to drain the lines.
 You can leave the faucets open until next spring.
-Do your faucets have a back-flow preventer?
-You’ll need to disconnect it to the let the water drain out.
+If your faucet has a back-flow preventer you’ll need to disconnect it to let the water drain out.
 The key is to get as much of the water out of the line leading to the hose bib.

 Pipe insulation is your best friend if your faucets don’t have shut-off valves.
 Wrap your faucet with foam insulation and place a styrofoam cap on top.
 There is also heated tape you can put around exposed pipes under the house, but it needs access to electricity.
 You can find everything you need to take care of your outdoor spigots at your local hardware or plumbing supply store.